-You will be responsible for your own health and safety by reporting all potential and actual health and safety matters including accidents using the correct procedures.
+You will be responsible for your own health and safety and that of others with whom you volunteer, by reporting all potential and actual health and safety matters including accidents using the correct procedures.

 To Apply

 Please download and complete the attached Expression of Interest Form, then send it to: Kate Phizacklea, Visitor Services Manager, Museum of Archaeology and Anthropology, Downing Street, Cambridge CB2 3DZ or email it to: kp392@cam.ac.uk.
 For further information, telephone: 01223 333516.